The Sims 3 Dating, Falling in Love and Getting Married Tips

 If you’re really serious about playing matchmaker then it is important to understand how relationships are established in The Sims 3.
-In this game, connections are measured with the use of “relationship score”.
+In this virtual game of life, connections are measured with the use of “relationship score” this is similar to many otome games where your interactions and frequency of contact with boys influences your relationships.
 This may increase or decrease depending on the type of interactions between the two.
 Aside from their current relationship status, factors that may affect the kinds of interactions available include the life state, age and whether or not the two come from the same family.

 Relationships between Sims are not always romantic.
 They can simply be casual or friendly.
 If the two don’t get along, their interactions can even be hostile.
 By losing touch over a significant period of time, the relationship score between two characters may even return to a baseline of zero.
 This is surely useful when dealing with bitter rivals.
 However, if you wish for two Sims to fall in love, you’d best reinforce the relationship through constant interactions.

 Prior to meeting, two unrelated Sims are considered as strangers.
 Engaging in their first social interaction takes the relationship up a notch and the two become acquaintances.
 If you allow them to continue interacting in a positive way, they eventually become friends.
 Once their relationship score hits 60, they become good friends.
 Reaching a score of 80 turns the two into best friends.
 Keep in mind that variety is the key to strengthening friendships.
 You wouldn’t want to bore the other Sim, do you?
 Using the same actions over and over again may have a negative impact on the relationship score.

 In order to give Sims the Romantic Interest status, one must be able to perform romantic gestures successfully.
 Use the “Kiss” action or allow one to “Confess Attraction” to the other in order to start a romantic relationship.
 While the only prerequisite here is a positive relationship score, a better foundation makes for a more receptive, affectionate Sim date.